-Your grade in 6.001 will be determined by the following approximate weighting (though the staff reserves the right to consider other factors such as participation in adjusting this formula): two mid-term quizzes (25%), final exam (25%), projects (30%), and problem sets (10%) and course participation in recitations and tutorials (10%).
-However, you must do the projects to pass the course; a passing grade based on the other parts may be converted to a failing grade if you do not turn in all the projects, where turning in a project means including a serious attempt to complete each project.
+Your grade in 6.001 will be determined by the following approximate weighting (though the staff reserves the right to consider other factors such as participation in adjusting this formula): two mid-term quizzes (25%), final exam (25%), projects (30%), and problem sets (10%) and course participation (10%).
+However, you must do the problem sets to pass the course; a passing grade based on the other parts may be converted to a failing grade if you do not turn in all the problem sets, where turning in a problem set means including a serious attempt to complete each problem set.

 We are structuring the work this term into two types: problem sets (including both the problems that you should do on-line as you watch each lecture and the on-line problems that you should turn in weekly in association with a pair of lectures) and projects.
 Please abide by the following guidelines with regard to these different types of work.
 Problem sets (all the on-line work) are designed to reinforce key concepts.
 These should be completed by each student individually, though seeking tutoring help from Lab Assistants or other staff is perfectly appropriate.
-Projects are designed to be larger scale activities, in which group activity in brainstorming and design is often a key component.
+Projects are designed to be larger scale activities, in which group activity is often a key component.
 For these projects, we encourage you to work with one or two other people.
 When you turn in your project, you must identify with whom you worked.
-We expect, however, that you are involved in all aspects of the project, that you write and comment your own set of code, and that you write up your results separately.
+We expect, however, that you are involved in all aspects of the project, and that you write up your results separately.
 When you hand in material with your name on it, we assume that you are certifying that this is your work and that you were involved in all aspects of it.
 Do not just turn in a copy of a single file; write your own version.
-This means that you create this file yourself, and not just annotate a copy that you received from someone else.
-We know that this may sound like replication of work, but an important part of learning the material is making the process an active one, particularly with respect to editing, executing, and debugging software, which you do by ensuring that you create and explain your solution.
+This means that you create this file directly, and not just annotate a copy that you received from someone else.
+We know that this may sound like replication of work, but an important part of learning the material is making the process an active one, which you do by ensuring that you can create and explain your solution.

 Here is an example scenario of how a good collaboration might work:

-Both (all) of you sit down with pencil and paper and together plan how you're going to solve and test things.
+Both (all) of you sit down with pencil and paper and together plan how you're going to solve things.
 You go together to a cluster and sit at adjacent machines.
-You check after each problem to make sure that the others have working implementations and are all caught up.
 When one of you has a problem, the others look over your shoulder.
-For example, your partner has a bug on one part, and you are able to point out where the bug is and how to fix it.
-On each part of the problem, you write your own code and solution, seeking help from the others when you have difficulties.
-On the write-up, each of you lists the names of all of your collaborators.
+You check after each problem to make sure that the others are all caught up.
+But in each case you write your own solution, seeking help from the others when you have difficulties.
+On the writeup, each of you lists the names of all of your collaborators.

 Not listing the name of a collaborator will be deemed cheating.
 Similarly, remember that copying another person's work and representing it as one's own work is a serious academic offense and will be treated as such.